vincentluague07/Manuscript/README.md

-# is925-manuscript-template
+# AI-Assisted Board of Trustees Document Archiving System
-IS 295 Manuscript LaTex Template
+Manuscript

-# UPOU MIS IS295 Manuscript Template
+# Manuscript

 ## Files
 Texfiles/                   - all tex and bib files must be in this directory